-- · The public and private realms
+- · The public and private realm

 - · The landscaping of individual gardens

 - The cumulative effect of landscaping across an entire area

 - · The prevalence of canopy coverage

-Across Nillumbik Shire, vegetation is extensive and is predominately informally planted with indigenous and native canopy trees, amenity trees and low lying bush/understorey.
-There also remains remnant Ecological Vegetation Classes such as remnant Grassy Dry Forest, Valley Grassy Forest, Gully Woodland and other indigenous and native species.
+Across Nillumbik Shire, vegetation is extensive and is predominately informally planted with canopy trees, native trees and low lying bush/understorey.
+There also remains remnant native Ecological Vegetation Classes such as remnant Grassy Dry Forest, Valley Grassy Forest, Gully Woodland and other native species.